-• That the applicant return to the Stormwater Management and Utility Advisory Board and review the currently proposed solutions, as well as the modifications proposed.
+• That the applicant return to the Stormwater Management and Utility Advisory Board and review the currently proposed solutions, as well as the modifications proposed

-Staff Response: The application was reviewed at the Stormwater Management Utility Advisory Board's June 22, 2021 meeting.
+Staff Response: The applicant is returning to the Stormwater Management and Utility Advisory Board's June 22, 2021 meeting.

-Applicant Response: The applicant has agreed and the project was reviewed by the SMUAB on June 22, 2021.
+Applicant Response: The applicant is returning to the SMUAB on June 22, 2021.
 The May 25, 2021 Stormwater Management and Utility Advisory Board meeting was cancelled for lack of quorum.